Shamrock134/ms274_github_project/project_outline.md

   - Satelite data from PODAAC Soil Moisture Active Passive (SMAP) wind speed  (smap_spd) along the Equatorial Pacific Ocean @
     ~140'W, 0'.
 - in situ SST data from the Nationa Data Buoy Center (Station # 51311 @ ~140W, 0' )
-- I will use the Multivariate ENSO Index (MEI) & the Oceanic Nino Index (ONI) to help support my findings.
+- I will use the Multivariate ENSO Index (MEI) & the Oceanic Nino Index (ONI) to help support my findings

 ## **Results**
-- Findings and plots, figures, etc
+- Description of results
+- Plots of anomolies both past and present (Figure 2)

 ## **Discussion**
 - Analysis and comparison of data from muliple ENSO events
 - What do past ENSO data trends or anomalies tell us
   - Are there any patterns from past ENSO events that may help predict future ENSO events
   - Can past ENSO data help determine the strength of future ENSO events
+  - Possible indicators of the strength of the 2023 ENSO event
+- Table containing analysis of data sets (Figure 3)

 ## **Conclusion**
-- What can be determined from past ENSO events.
+-  What can we learn from past ENSO trends and anomalies that may help predict future ENSO events and possible the strength of these events

 ## **Citations**
 - Wang, C., Deser, C., Yu, J. Y., DiNezio, P., & Clement, A. (2017).
 El Niño and southern oscillation (ENSO): a review.
 Coral reefs of the eastern tropical Pacific: Persistence and loss in